Republic of Indian Stream: Establishment

+Annexation to New Hampshire

 The independence declaration did not cause the sheriff of Coos County to cease his involvement in affairs, with later events leading to an impending invasion by New Hampshire.
 On July 30, 1835, this sheriff asked for the militia.
 Two companies of infantry from the towns around Colebrook met at Stewartstown, ready to march into the disputed territory.
 The sheriff preceded them and, on August 4, met with between 30 and 40 members of the assembly, to whom he issued an ultimatum.
 Threatened with forcible occupation, most of the gathered assembly capitulated and relented to being annexed by New Hampshire.
 The Republic ceased to operate independently the next day when five leaders of Indian Stream wrote to a British official in Sherbrooke, Lower Canada, that, with a response to their petition for protection by the British not having occurred in time, Indian Stream had agreed to annexation by New Hampshire.
 One of the "Streamers", Richard I. Blanchard, agreed to serve as a deputy sheriff of Coos County.
 The militia stayed in Stewartstown and dispersed to their homes on August 6.

 The annexation of Indian Stream by New Hampshire did not resolve the land dispute.
 Local British officials took a dim view of the annexation.
 An incident soon tested the situation.
 In October 1835, Blanchard led a small party to arrest John Tyler for an unpaid hardware-store debt.
 After the arrest, Tyler was freed on the road back to Coos County by a group of his neighbors.
 In reporting the incident to the British magistrate, Tyler falsely stated under oath that the location of his arrest was Drayton, Lower Canada.
 The magistrate then issued a warrant for Blanchard's arrest, which was carried out by a deputy and a few members of the British faction of Streamers, who returned with Blanchard toward the magistrate's house in Lower Canada.